BryanValc/Plugin-Template-Kt/README.md

 - **Support older versions**: If you’re targeting older versions, you probably know what you're doing! 🧙‍♂️
 - **Security Guarantees**: Offers obfuscation, but for serious protection, you’ll want a stronger solution. 🔒
 - **Separate Dependencies Plugin**: Avoids version mismatches and dependency conflicts.
 You can manage your own if needed. 🔄
-- **Become paywalled**: I do Software Dev for a living, but this one’s free to help make plugin development easier. 💻💸

 ## Skill Level 🎓